pdrabik223/Numeric_Methods/README.md

 # Numeric_Methods
-Solve prposal for questions at hand
+Solve proposal for questions at hand